In this Article:

-With security awareness programs, training is not just a passive, one-time event without follow-up.
-The important thing to remember is that end users are not IT experts, but by teaching security issues through real-world situations and providing instant feedback, complex concepts become relatable and easier to understand.
+With security awareness programs, training is not just a passive, one-time event without any followthrough.
+The critical thing to remember is that end-users are not IT experts.
+However, by teaching security issues through real-world situations and providing instant feedback, complex concepts become relatable and easier to understand.

 What is the importance of cyber security awareness?

 It only takes one thoughtless click to sink your small business, and it is more cost-effective to train workers about operations security, safeguarding passwords and recognizing malicious emails than to risk a security incident.

 According to FBI statistics, business email compromise (BEC) and email account compromise (EAC) scams have cost businesses over $12.5 billion worldwide since October 2013.
 Meanwhile, BEC/EAC scams have been reported in all 50 states and 150 countries across the globe.
 It seems like the problem is only getting worse.
 Identified global losses increased 136% in the period between December 2016 and May 2018.

 French film production company and cinema chain Pathé fell victim to a costly phishing scam in 2017.
 Pathé lost $21 million after the two-person senior management team for its Amsterdam-based subsidiary fell victim to a BEC attack.
 Hackers spoofed the email of Pathé CEO Marc Lacan and sent a message to senior management asking for money to be wired to an account in Dubai.
 It took three weeks after the initial attack for Pathé to spot the fraud.
 However, the finance director and managing director were both suspended and ultimately fired.

 What are some of the most common social engineering scams?